 What should I wear?

-A good rule of thumb is that it is best to dress too smart rather than too casually for an interview.
-You need to make sure you feel comfortable so that you’ll do your best at the interview, but first impressions count for a lot and although it’s not expected attire for a teaching assistant you’ll never go wrong with a suit.
-Otherwise a smart skirt or trousers with a neutral shirt or blouse is very acceptable and will ensure you’ll make the right impression.
+You need to make sure you feel comfortable so that you’ll do your best at the interview, but first impressions count for a lot.
+Although it’s not expected attire for a teaching assistant you’ll never go wrong with a suit or a smart skirt or trousers.

 What do I need to take with me?